kaushalpraj06/smartOS/README.md

 # smartOS

-I am learning to design OS.
+I am learning OS concept and trying it out.
 Whatever i learn i am trying to push it here.